-Authorize issuance of a General Lease - Recreational Use to the Applicant beginning August 19, 2023, for a term of 10 years, for the use of an existing pier, boat lift, and two mooring buoys; annual rent in the amount of \$1,526, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Accept compensation from the Applicant in the amount of \$1,082, for the unauthorized occupation of State land for the period prior to December 5, 2023. - 2.
+Authorize issuance of a General Lease Recreational Use to the Applicant beginning December 5, 2023, for a term of 10 years, for use of a pier and one mooring buoy; annual rent in the amount of \$671, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.